Euno257/HotelBot/README.md

 # Hotelbot
+Chatbots are becoming more and more popular these days and their appearance in our day to day life will continue to rise in the next years.
-A chatbot which books a room for its client.
+**HotelBot** is a chatbot which books rooms for its client in a hotel.
+It is very easy to integrate it to any hotel's website.
 - Using Google's Dialogflow.
 - Integrated with Web and telegram.